kaisenlinux/manpages-dev/category/Hardware/lshw.md

               Used on PowerPC platforms to access OpenFirmware configuration.

        /proc/bus/usb/*
-              Used to access the configuration of installed USB busses and devices.
+              Used to access the configuration of installed USB buses and devices.

        /sys/* Used on 2.6 kernels to access hardware/driver configuration information.